Helen Sedgwick is the author of The Comet Seekers (Harvill Secker, 2016) and The Growing Season (Harvill Secker, 2017).

-Helen has an MLitt in Creative Writing from Glasgow University.
-She won a Scottish Book Trust New Writers Award in 2012 and her writing has been broadcast on BBC Radio 4 and widely published in magazines and anthologies.
+Helen has an MLitt in Creative Writing from Glasgow University and has won a Scottish Book Trust New Writers Award.
+Her debut novel has been published in seven countries including the UK, US and Canada, and was selected as one of the best books of 2016 by The Herald and Glamour.
 She is represented by Cathryn Summerhayes of Curtis Brown.

 As a literary editor, Helen has worked as the managing director of Cargo Publishing and managing editor of Gutter, and she founded Wildland Literary Editors in 2012.
 Before that, Helen was a research physicist with a PhD in Physics from Edinburgh University.